-The Cisco CRS Multichassis platforms can expand from 2 to 72 line-card shelves that have the capability to provide 400-Gbps of continuous operations for each slot.
-CRS Multichassis models can accommodate 1 to 8 fabric shelves.
-MSCs and physical layer interface modules (PLIMs) are compatible throughout the whole Cisco CRS product line.
+Cisco's Carrier Routing System Multichassis models can scale from 2 to 72 line-card shelves that have the capability to deliver 400-Gbps of continuous operations for each slot.
+CRS Multichassis models can support 1 to 8 fabric shelves.
+Modular services cards (MSCs) and physical layer interface modules (PLIMs) are compatible throughout the whole Cisco CRS product line.

-Legacy Cisco Routers Supported by Progent's Consultants
+Legacy Cisco Routers Maintained by Progent's Network Professionals

-- Cisco 500 SR Series Routers
+- Cisco 500 SR Series Unified Communications Routers

-- Cisco 850 and 870 Routers
+- Cisco 850 and 870 Model Routers

-Cisco's discontinued 870 Series routers are targeted for small offices with as many as 20 users or for telecommuter locations where high-quality voice/video over IP and reliable connectivity using backup WAN links are needed.
-Cisco 870 Series routers deliver excellent performance in small offices plus tight security via features that include stateful Inspection Firewall, IP Security (IPsec) VPN, 3DES or Advanced Encryption Standard (AES) plus Dynamic Multipoint VPN (DMVPN) and GETVPN, an intrusion prevention system, virus defense through NAC, and policing of secure access policies.
+Cisco's legacy 870 Series routers are designed for small offices with as many as 20 users or for teleworker sites where high-quality VoIP and video and resilient access using standby Internet links are required.
+870 Series access routers deliver high speed in small offices as well as tight security via features such as stateful Inspection Firewall, IP Security tunneling, Triple Data Encryption Standard or Advanced Encryption Standard as well as DMVPN and GETVPN, IPS, virus defense through Network Admission Control, and enforcement of safe connection policies.

 - 1700 Series Routers

-- Cisco 2600 Series
+- 2600 Series

-- 3700 Routers
+- 3700 Series Routers

-- Cisco 7200 VXR Series Routers
+- Cisco 7200 VXR Routers